 The urethral orifice is the part where the urine exits among females.
 Among males, it is the passage of semen and urine.

 Female catheterization may be more difficult than male catheterization because you may get confused between the vaginal orifice and the urethral orifice.
 But always keep in mind that the urethral orifice is at least 1 inch below the clitoris.

 Step by Step Guide to Female Catheterization

-- Prepare all the necessary equipment at bedside.
+- Prepare all the necessary equipment at the bedside.

 - Explain the procedure to the patient.
-Ask the patient if she has fully understood the procedure.
-Note: Female catheterization is an invasive procedure, therefore, consent must be properly signed.
+Ask the patient if she has fully understood the method.
+Note: Female catheterization is an invasive procedure; therefore, consent must be properly signed.

 - Place the patient in dorsal recumbent position (knees flexed and feet apart).
 Maintain patient’s privacy by exposing only the body parts involved.

 - Open the sterile catheter and the sterile urine bag.
 If you are alone, put a small amount of lubricant in sterile gauze.
 If you have an assistant, ask her to apply lubricant aseptically.